Therapy for Moms

 be the mom you’ve always wanted to be.

-Your children are the most important people in the world to you.
+Your children are the most important people in your life.
 You would do anything for them.
+You drive them to all their activities, keep track of appointments, homework, and playdates, and constantly make sure they’re happy and thriving.

-You love being their mom.
+And you love being a mom.

 Approach